nWidart/nwidart-docs/resources/views/laravel-modules/v4/advanced-tools/publishing-modules.md

 title: Publishing Modules
 ---

-After creating a module and you are sure your module module will be used by other developers.
+After creating a module and you are sure your module will be used by other developers.
 You can push your module to [github](https://github.com) or [bitbucket](https://bitbucket.org) and after that you can submit your module to the packagist website.

 You can follow this step to publish your module.